 If you don't want to leave any property to one or more of your children—perhaps they have plenty of money, or you've already given them their inheritances—just make a will and mention each child in it.
 And to avoid any later misunderstandings or hurt feelings, explain your actions to your children, either in your will or better yet, now.

 Grandchildren.
 Grandchildren have no right to inherit from their grandparents unless their parent has died.
-In that case, the grandchildren essentially take the place of the deceased child and are entitled to whatever he or she would have been legally entitled to, if anything.
+In that case, the grandchildren essentially take the place of their deceased parent and are entitled to whatever the parent would have been legally entitled to, if anything.